eweast/S4-Validation/README.md

 ServiceStack-Angular-Validaiton consists of a single factory for intercepting $http error responses and two directives for wiring `FieldName`s to the approprate element/ngModel.

-The $http interceptor identifies $http error responses containting non-empty `Errors` array.
+The $http interceptor identifies $http error responses containting a non-empty `Errors` array.
 Each object within the array are simply dispatched as events via Angular's <a href='http://code.angularjs.org/1.1.5/docs/api/ng.$rootScope.Scope#$broadcast'/>$broadcast method</a> on the <a href="http://docs.angularjs.org/api/ng.$rootScope"/>$rootScope</a>.
+The event contains the `ErrorCode` and `Message` as arguements.
 The events' names are derived from the error's `FieldName` so creating a lister on the directive (or elsewhere) is straightfoward.

 Both directives provided by ServiceStack-Angular-Validaiton use event listeners using Angular's <a href="http://code.angularjs.org/1.1.5/docs/api/ng.$rootScope.Scope#$on"/>$on</a> method.
 By default, the directive will listen for the name of the element's `ng-model`.